clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

       Figure 5: :guilabel:`cgdisk - New partition`

 #.
-The next step in creating the new partition is to define the type of
+To define the type of partition, the :command:`cgdisk` utility has
-   partition.
-The :command:`cgdisk` utility has pre-defined partition types that can be displayed by pressing the :kbd:`L` key at this prompt to show the hex codes you can use.
-These codes are used to set the correct :abbr:`GUID (Globally unique identifier)` for *GPT partition types*.
-This is shown in figure 6:
+   pre-defined partition types.
+Press the :kbd:`L` key to show the hex codes you can use.
+Use these codes to set the correct :abbr:`GUID (Globally unique identifier)` for *GPT partition types* as shown in figure 6:

    .. figure:: figures/cgdisk-manual-install-6.png
       :scale: 50 %